premkamal13/my-ai-assistant/README.md

 - Put that app-id in config\_writer.py
 - Run *python3.6 config\_writer.py*

 *The API key has a limit of 2000 hits per day.
-So, I need to request you to please use your own app-id.
+So, I have to request you to please use your own app-id.
 It's fairly simple and just a few clicks here: http://developer.wolframalpha.com.*

 Running the main program
 - Navigate to src